european-union

 A Practical Guide to Using Employer of Record (EOR) Services in Europe

-Contracts need to be right from day one, payroll has to reflect local law, and exits follow formal processes that don’t leave much room for improvisation.
+Hiring in Europe is structured, enforceable, and employee-first.
+Contracts need to be right from day one, payroll must reflect local law, and exits follow formal processes that leave little room for improvisation.

-An EOR becomes the legal employer of your team in Europe.
-They handle contracts, payroll, statutory benefits, taxes, and compliance, while you manage the employee’s day-to-day work.
+An Employer of Record (EOR) becomes the legal employer of your team in each European country.
+They handle contracts, payroll, statutory benefits, taxes, and compliance while you manage the employee’s day-to-day work.

 How Employment Law Works in Practice Across Europe

-Employment contracts typically include salary, working hours, role scope, benefits, notice periods, place of work, and any applicable collective agreements.
+Once someone is hired, informal arrangements do not hold up.
+Terms need to be written, consistent, and defensible.
+Employment contracts typically cover salary, working hours, role scope, benefits, notice periods, place of work, and any applicable collective agreements.

-Permanent Establishment (PE) Risk and Why It Matters
+Permanent Establishment Risk and Why It Matters

 Contracts, Employment Types, and Classification Risks

 Most European countries default to permanent employment.
-Fixed-term contracts exist, but they’re tightly regulated.
-Limits often apply to duration, renewals, or justification.
+Fixed-term contracts exist but are tightly regulated, limits often apply to duration, number of renewals, and justification.
+Misusing fixed-term arrangements can trigger automatic conversion to permanent roles, sometimes with retroactive rights.

 Collective Agreements and Their Impact on Hiring

+Collective bargaining agreements (CBAs) are easy to underestimate if you have not hired in Europe before.
 Depending on the country and industry, they can apply automatically and override standard employment contracts.

 Minimum Wages and Country-Level Differences

-Some countries have national minimum wages.
-Others rely heavily on sector-level agreements.
-In some cases, minimums vary by region, age, or role.
+There is no single minimum wage framework across Europe.
+Some countries have national minimums set by legislation.
+Others rely on sector-level collective agreements.
+In some cases, minimums vary by region, age, or role type.

 Payroll, Taxes, and Mandatory Social Contributions